shaerul/Homework-Submission/Week 16 Homework Penetration Testing 1/SubmissionFile.md

         Current Description:

-        inappropriate access control for a system-critical NETBIOS/SMB file share.
+        Inappropriate access control for a system-critical NETBIOS/SMB file share.

   2. Why is it dangerous: